 One member of the Liberland Settlement Association (LSA) was detained for almost two months, while others were handcuffed, carried by force outside the terrain or fined, according to Jedlička.
 The LSA is composed of the more staunch Liberland supporters, who, for the past few months, have repeatedly attempted to occupy the land.
 They currently reside in three houses near Liberland, on Serbian territory.

 The ongoing refugee crisis has complicated matters somewhat.
 In September, Hungary finished constructing a 4-meter tall (13-foot tall) barrier along its border with Serbia, effectively stopping refugees from using the country as a corridor to Northern Europe.
 Many refugees chose Croatia as an alternative route, and the border where Liberland is located, as the new passageway.
 At the same time, citizenship requests from Syrians began flooding Liberland’s inboxes.

 While Syrian refugees might seem like perfect candidates for the new country, the reality is more complicated.
 In Liberland, citizenship requests must be processed digitally, beginning with a questionnaire.
 The form asks for basic information, and also includes a checklist where applicants must formally agree or disagree with Liberland’s foundational ideals.
 According to Jedlička, many Syrians are giving the wrong answers to these questions, automatically excluding them from the process.
 Of the roughly 10,000 Syrians who Jedlička says have applied, only 600 passed this initial phase.
-Although averse to taxation, the government is not against asking for money from future citizens.

 But even that doesn’t mean they can become Liberlandians.
 “Even if they are eligible, they might not become citizens, because they would have to offer something to Liberland,” Jedlička notes.
 That could come in the form of work and skills offered to the country (designing flags, helping to build houses for the settlers or writing press releases) or donations.